 How to Choose the Best Pen Brand to Gift?

-The best one to give depends on you and your relationship with the recipient.
+The best pen brand to give depends on you and your relationship with the recipient.
 You want to match the pen with the way your friend, colleague or loved one sees the world.
 A pen implies that you see them as a creative individual who is out to make their mark.

 Pens are for everyone, and that includes leftist’s, rheumatics, people with dyslexia, dyspraxia and those with arthritis.
 An ergonomic Yoropen implies that you want to help them be comfortable in writing and that you treasure them the way they are–it is a caring and enabling offering.

-A handcrafted Whitlock pen implies that you see them as thoughtful and interested in craftsmanship rather than labels.
+A handcrafted Whitlock pen implies you see them as thoughtful and interested in craftsmanship rather than labels.
 It also means that you want to give them something unique and chosen with meaning–tied to their birth tree or some other symbol of your relationship and their interests.

-Perhaps your recipient admires a past or present hero and would prefer to have a pen like theirs.
+Perhaps your recipient admires a past or present hero and would prefer a pen like theirs.
 Boris Johnson uses a replica Churchill pen because he admires Winston Churchill.
 The president’s office in the United States chooses a pen marque to promote, as do other heads of State.

 Alternatively, you may want a big label name and a high price tag to match because this is going to be THE pen that everyone around recognises as being out of their league.
 Whatever the type and nature of your branded offering you can find something to delight everyone.